 What Are The Other Techniques For Inducing Labor?

-Many other natural methods help induce labor.
+Many other methods exist for inducing natural labor.
 They can also be tried along with nipple stimulation, provided you are near full-term and your doctor approves of them (8).

 - Walking, especially long walks, can stimulate the release of oxytocin and pressure the baby to move down the pelvis.
 However, do not power walk as it can drain all your energy.
 A gentle stroll is enough to encourage labor.

 - Although there aren’t any studies to support this, some have found that sexual intercourse can release oxytocin to speed up the labor.
-Refrain from having sex in certain cases, such as placenta previa, as it can lead to complications.
+Refrain from having sex in certain cases, such as placenta previaiXA pregnancy complication where the placenta grows around the cervix, blocking it partially or completely. , suspected rupture of membranes, as it can lead to complications.

 - Herbs such as raspberry tea leaf, evening primrose oil, and black cohosh help initiate labor.
-Although they are effective, there is no evidence suggesting they are safe to use (10).
+Although they might be effective, there is no evidence suggesting they are safe to use (10).

 - Pineapple has an enzyme called bromelain that stimulates labor by softening the cervix.
 Some other tropical fruits including papaya, mango and kiwi also show the same property.
 But there are no proper studies to support this theory (11).